 When I got out of veterinary school, taking care of the horse’s mouth was part of the job of being a veterinarian who worked on horses.
 We had some introduction to the topic in school, we learned how to take down sharp edges and points and level the chewing surfaces (“floating”),* and we learned how to recognize serious problems that were related to the teeth, such as tooth root infections or sinus problems. **

 Sadly, it seems that states of contentment are not meant to last.
-So, in the early 1990’s, as best as I can remember, all of a sudden, a new “expert” re-entered the field of horse care: the “equine dentist” (but they have, in fact, been around for a while – see the illustration to the left, from the 19th century).
+So, in the early 1990’s, as best as I can remember, all of a sudden, a new “expert” re-entered the field of horse care: the “equine dentist” (but they have, in fact, been around for a while – see the illustration below, from the 19th century).
 But insofar as the horse’s mouth went, things suddenly went from being pretty darn good to pretty darn confusing.

 RELATED ASIDE: At this point in the 21st century, it seems like there’s a decent-sized contingent of the horse-owning population that believes that the best veterinary advice doesn’t come veterinarians.
 Rather, that contingent seems to believe that the best advice comes from people that proclaim themselves to be (and sometimes even “certify” themselves to be) experts!

 MARGINALLY RELATED ASIDE: CLICK HERE to see what I think about “certified” experts.